hcwong/cs3223/README.md

 ## Building an index

 Indexes are not built at runtime.
 Instead, the user has to build the indexes using the `BuildIndex` class.
 This class should also be run from project root.
+Do not run it from anywhere else.

 ```
 java utils.BuildIndex <tblpath> <tblname> <order> <pageSize> <numberOfBuffers> <pageSize> <numberOfBuffers>